jeffcarp/frontend-hyperpolyglot/CONTRIBUTING.md

 ### New frameworks

 Please [create an issue](https://github.com/jeffcarp/frontend-hyperpolyglot/issues/new) proposing a new framework before submitting a PR.
-Currently the page is getting a bit wide, but new frameworks (with relatively wide usage) are always welcome.
-There might come a point soon when we have to re-think the layout to accommodate more frameworks.
+Currently the page is getting a bit wide.
+No new frameworks will be added until [#28](https://github.com/jeffcarp/frontend-hyperpolyglot/issues/28) is resolved.

 ### Local development